 There is no eyepiece.
 Everything is viewed on your screen.
 For some traditionalists that is a dealbreaker.
 For people who live in cities and thought they could never see deep-sky objects from home, it is a revelation.

 The Vespera II is sleek, portable, and produces beautiful wide-field images.
 Its 50mm aperture is small by traditional standards, but the stacking technology compensates impressively.
-It is slightly more limited on very faint objects than the eQuinox, but the mosaic mode (which stitches multiple fields together into a panoramic image) is genuinely innovative.
+The newer Vespera Pro pushes the aperture to 50mm with a quad-element apo and a higher-resolution sensor for serious deep-sky imaging.
+It is slightly more limited on very faint objects than the eQuinox 3, but the mosaic mode (which stitches multiple fields together into a panoramic image) is genuinely innovative.

-The budget entry into the smart telescope market.
-The Dwarf 3 is remarkably compact -- it fits in a large jacket pocket -- and punches well above its weight class.
+The Dwarf 3, released in 2024, is the chief rival to the Seestar at this price point.
+Compact enough to slip into a backpack, with a dual telephoto/wide-angle camera system that handles both Moon close-ups and wide-field nebula mosaics.
 It will not match the image quality of the Unistellar or Vaonis offerings, but for the price it is an extraordinary introduction to electronic-assisted astronomy.
 Perfect for travel.

 Essential Accessories